sobebarali/SyncBridge-API/README.md

 ### Scalability Considerations

-The service is built with scalability in mind, utilizing asynchronous operations where necessary.
-It can be easily scaled horizontally to handle increased loads.
+The service is built with scalability in mind, utilizing asynchronous operations where necessary. - It can be easily scaled horizontally to handle increased loads.
+- It Can be deployed behind a load balancer to distribute incoming requests evenly.
+- Caching can be implemented for frequently requested data to reduce redundant API calls using AWS cloudfront.

 ### Code Quality